kunhwiko/kunhwiko/README.md

 ### Hi there 👋
 -----

-I'm Kun Hwi, and I am a software engineer at C3 AI.
-Currently on the Cloud team, I'm actively working to build an infrastructure that helps businesses abstract away scalability, networking, and security so they can focus on crucial data science projects in energy management, health monitoring, and predictive maintenance.
+I'm Kun Hwi, and I am a software engineer at C3 AI on the Cloud Infrastructure team.
+I am particularly fond of computer networking and modern cloud technologies and am always striving to learn something new every day.

 Here on my GitHub, I openly share what I know about distributed systems and modern cloud tools.
 Feel free to also view some of my past projects :)